CEI-lab/ece3400-2018/docs/lab2.md

 #### Optical Team: Assemble your IR circuit

-Objective: Using an Arduino and the FFT library, detect another robot emitting IR at 12kHz, and distinguish robots from decoys.
+Objective: Using an Arduino and the FFT library, detect another robot emitting IR at 6.08kHz, and ignore decoys (18kHz).

 * A phototransistor lets more current pass the more light it receives.
 You can look up the one you have available in this [datasheet](http://www.mouser.com/ds/2/414/OP593-598-6739.pdf) (OP598A).
 Then connect the sensor as below: